ankitk50/mesa_frontEnd/README.md

 Steps to run:

 - (From a virtual environment) Install all requirements using: `pip install -r requirements.txt`
-- From the project folder run `streamlit run app.py`
+- From the project folder run: `streamlit run app.py`

 The app will automatically open in your local browser.
 Here is a preview of the app: